scandum/quadsort/README.md

 The source code was compiled using g++ -O3 quadsort.cpp.
 Each test was ran 100 times and only the best run is reported.

+It should be noted that pdqsort is not a stable sort which is the reason it's much faster on generic order data.

 The X axis of the bar graph below is the execution time.

 ![Graph](/graph1.png)